Hyohko/diskhasher/README.md

 ```
 $ ./dkhash verify -h
-Validate the digital signature of a file
+Verify the digital signature of a file

-Usage: dkhash verify --pub <public_key> <filepath>
+Usage: dkhash verify --public-key <public_key> <filepath>

 Arguments:
   <filepath>  Path to the file being verified (see --help for details)

 Options:
-      --pub <public_key>  Path to public key
+  -k, --public-key <public_key>  Path to public key
   -h, --help                     Print help (see more with '--help')
   -V, --version                  Print version
 ```

 ```
 $ ./dkhash verify --help
-Validate the digital signature of a file
+Verify the digital signature of a file

-Usage: dkhash verify --pub <public_key> <filepath>
+Usage: dkhash verify --public-key <public_key> <filepath>

 Arguments:
   <filepath>
-          The signature of a file is stored in a separate file in the same
+          The signature of a file is stored in a separate file which must be
+          kept in the same directory as the original file.
+The signature file
+          must end with a hexadecimal extension matching the key identifier of
+          the corresponding public key.

-          directory with the extension '.minisig' - for example, if the file
-          being validated was at '/path/to/hashfile.txt', then the signature
+          For example, if the file being validated is at '/path/to/hashfile.txt'
+          and the key id of the public key is '942505F94A549326', then the
-          file must be at '/path/to/hashfile.txt.minisig'
+          signature file must be at '/path/to/hashfile.txt.942505F94A549326'

 Options:
-      --pub <public_key>
+  -k, --public-key <public_key>
           Path to an Ed22519 Public Key File, in the MiniSign format.

   -h, --help